HadySK/CppDspAudio/README.md

 We are using SDL to read a .wav audio file, store it into a buffer, manipulate the buffer then save it or play it back.
-The audio file is used an analog signal source, after running each function we can save the signal as .wav file then view it using software like Audacity to act as our oscilloscope.
+The audio file is used as an analog signal source, after running each function we can save the signal as .wav file then analyze it using audio software like Audacity to act as our oscilloscope.

 ## Delay